nickelpro/vito.nyc/content/posts/i-am-the-reactor-operator/index.md

 {{<fleuron>}}

-I was admitted NYU Tandon, and I'm forever grateful to the people who got me there.
+I was admitted to NYU Tandon, and I'm forever grateful to the people who got me there.